Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/overview/essay.md

 - whether the source documents institutional existence, classroom use, reader experience, publication, or technical infrastructure
 - what remains unverified

 Brazil and South Korea should not be treated as interchangeable evidence.
 Brazil gives the platform its strongest documented empirical center: educational use, university activity, research production, and a visible base for future literacy and cognition studies.
-South Korea gives the platform a different kind of evidence: a current public institutional proof point through national dictionary infrastructure.
+South Korea gives the platform a different kind of evidence: a current public institutional evidence point through national dictionary infrastructure.

 Together, they show that Sutton SignWriting is real in practice.
 They do not prove every possible educational, cognitive, or adoption outcome.